India breaks global record for new covid-19 cases for sixth day in a row as more countries pledge support

 He added that the WHO has also sent “critical equipment and supplies, including thousands of oxygen concentrators, prefabricated mobile field hospitals and laboratory supplies.”

-India’s armed forces announced Monday that they would be pitching in as well, releasing oxygen from reserves and calling back retired medical personnel to help out in hospitals struggling under the load of new patients.
+India’s armed forces announced Monday that they would be pitching in as well, releasing oxygen from reserves and calling back retired medical personnel to help in hospitals struggling under the load of new patients.